OpenBB-finance/OpenBB/website/content/platform/explanation/architecture_overview.md

 - Pandas for data manipulation and analysis.
 - Pydantic for data validation and serialization using Python type annotations.
 - Requests/AIOHTTP for making HTTP requests.
-- Websockets for handling WebSocket connections.
+- WebSockets for handling WebSocket connections.

 These dependencies are specified in the `pyproject.toml` files.

 ### Importance Of A Lean Core

-Keeping the OpenBB Platform core as lean as possible is crucial for maintaining the platform's performance, ease of use, and flexibility.
+Keeping the OpenBB Platform core as lean as possible is crucial for maintaining the its performance, ease of use, and flexibility.
 A lean core means faster installation times, less memory usage, and overall better performance.
 It also reduces the risk of conflicts between dependencies and makes the platform easier to maintain and update.

 Moreover, a lean core allows for greater flexibility.
 Users of the platform can add additional functionality through extensions without being burdened by unnecessary core dependencies.
 This makes the OpenBB Platform adaptable to a wide range of use cases and requirements.